 Proposed Affordable Housing Amendments

-On Feburary 18, 2021, the Planning Commission will be reviewing the proposed amendments to Chapter 30.41.
-These amendments propose to increase the Inclusionary Housing requirements by five percent (5%) and establish in lieu fees and an affordable housing impact fee for residential care facilities.
-Click here for the draft text amendments and the public hearing notice.
+On February and March 18, 2021, the Planning Commission reviewed the proposed amendments to Chapter 30.41 and continued the hearing to April 15, 2021.
+At the April 15 Planning Commission Meeting the item was continued to May 6, 2021.
+The amendments propose to increase the Inclusionary Housing requirements and establish in lieu fees and an affordable housing impact fee for residential care facilities, along with other Planning Commission recommendations.
+Click here to view current and past meetings and staff reports.

 In June 2018, City Council directed staff to prepare a nexus study, gap analysis, and economic feasibility study to evaluate opportunities for increasing affordable housing units citywide and on sites to be upzoned to 30 dwelling units per acre (du/ac).